uyen-huynh2808/data-governance/README.md

 - Alert on PDPD/GDPR violations (e.g., missing consent, unauthorized access)
 - Provide a user-friendly dashboard for compliance status and audit

+> The custom compliance rules engine enforces PDPD/GDPR policies such as consent validation and PII access monitoring based on predefined rules.

 ## Architecture

 ```plaintext